michhar/azureml-keras-yolov3-custom/README.md

  Solve this by decreasing the batch size when running the driver script, `azureml_driver.py`.
 This would be setting the batch size argument `--bs` to a smaller value (2 instead of 4 for instance).

+## Extra notes

+Recording video on Mac OS for testing example.
+From the command line with `ffmpeg` program (need to install first):

+`ffmpeg -f avfoundation -framerate 30 -i "0" -r 30  video.mpg`

+Where `-r` is framerate and `-i` is the camera input (0 is builtin camera on Mac OS).

 ## Some issues to know